katch0420/MaceBot/README.md

 ### Info.
 Currently Our bot can't do anything rather than launching up using windcharge and hitting player when player is in reach.
-And Its hits were like a HT1 kill aura user.
-100% accuracy.
+And 100% accuracy in hits.
 So I recommend that you practice with an Idle Bot.

 Features Marked with "[!]"
 Won't be available in current latest release or won't work as it mentioned.
 They will be added in future releases.